 Photoshop is not just a strong brand.
 In the world of photo manipulation, it’s pretty much the only brand.
 When your product’s name becomes a verb (“photoshopping” images), that says something.
 But there’s a reason it’s such a strong brand – on the desktop, it is very, very good.
-It is not a simple product – we’ve got a guide covering just what’s new in Photoshop CS6, and a complete four-part series of other guides (look for them on the page) covering the full version of Photoshop in depth.

 So naturally, when looking to review the free Android version of Photoshop called Adobe Photoshop Express, I was expecting to be wowed by something at least as awesome as Snapseed, the powerful Google-owned image editor.
 Unfortunately, this was not to be.

 Mobile apps, especially those aimed at phones rather than tablets, should be dead-easy to use.
 You shouldn’t be fiddling with complex controls and swiping through teeny tiny toolbars in pursuit of the right icon to tap.
 That said, this sort of simplicity can be taken too far.
 Right from the get-go, Adobe Photoshop Express had me worried:

 These are the thumbnails of images on my phone.
 But they’re not divided into albums, and, worse still, many images are missing by default.
 By messing about with the settings, I was able to finally get Photoshop Express to index all of the photos stored on my phone, but by default, it only included a limited subset.
 I picked a photo I wanted to edit, and with high hopes for a sophisticated interface, set about tweaking it.

 The editing interface consists of two toolbars, each with four buttons: